dfar-io/dfar-io.github.com/content/posts/instant-pot-tomato-bisque-recipe.md

 ## Process

-1. Heat the Instant Pot on saute, melt butter, cook onions for 5 minutes.
+1. Heat the Instant Pot on saute, melt butter, cook onions, celery, carrots for 5 minutes.
 1. Add tomatoes, sugar, broth, and basil over onions.
-Stir and cover Instant Pot and cook on manual high pressure 7 minutes.
+Stir and cover Instant Pot and cook on manual high pressure 12 minutes.
 1. Release the pressure, and blend mix until smooth.
 1. Add heavy cream and stir.